Dave Grohl Wants You to “F--king Smile” Over This Foo Fighters Tribute to Taylor Hawkins - E! Online

 To close out the 53-song night, which comes 24 days after the band honored him in London, the Foo Fighters took the stage for a 12-song set featuring guest drummers, comedian Dave Chappelle and Hawkins' 16-year-old son Shane Hawkins.

-"I have to say," Dave said, "this concert compared to the London concert, this f--cking rocks harder."
+"I have to say," Dave said, "this concert compared to the London concert, this f--king rocks harder."